For the

 I have had a lot less work to do at the Train Station and it's not

-because all my poor brothers and sisters have gotten better, it's
+because all my poor brothers and sisters have gotten better it's because

-because I'm not finding them.
-Winter came swiftly to Calcutta this
+I'm not finding them.
+Winter came swiftly to Calcutta this week with

-week with sudden cold snaps like 16 degrees Celsius over-night (freezing
+sudden cold snaps like 16 degrees Celsius overnight (freezing for

-for Bengalis).
-A lot of my would-be patients, have jumped on trains
+Bengalis).
+A lot of my would-be patients have jumped on trains and

-and headed south for warmer weather.
-I got some compensation though,
+headed south for warmer weather.
+I got some compensation though, thanks

-thanks to a couple of days of rainy weather.
-When it rains, a lot
+to a couple of days of rainy weather.
+When it rains a lot of destitute

-of destitute people who have moved out of the station, return for
+people who have moved out of the station return for shelter.

 Every day we have been taking a person to Kalighat (Mother Teresa's